 So, it takes one Newton of upward force to lift the apple, and it takes you one joule of work to do that.
 While you do this, the apple’s potential energy changes, and at its one-meter peak, the apple has gained one joule of potential energy.

-The apple, now at one meter, has a different relationship with the floor.
-Gravity can affect it and can now also work on the apple.
-Gravity’s new position in reference to the apple is one joule.
 If you release the apple, the force of gravity will perform one joule of work on it as it drops one meter in height.

 Which Is an Example of Potential Energy?